 Filters that are known to work:

-- A comment from Victor Abyad confirms that the B&W F-Pro ND Filters work.
-I have not yet confirmed myself, but this is so far the best lead I have on a currently available model that works, and Victor was kind enough to send photos of the filters installed in his filter holder for confirmation.
+- A comment at the bottom of this post from Victor Abyad confirms that the B&W F-Pro ND Filters work.
+I have not yet confirmed myself, but this is so far the best lead I have on a currently available model that works.
+Victor was kind enough to send photos of the filters installed in his filter holder for confirmation.
 Links to the exact models below:

 Do you have a 52mm filter that actually fits into the holder and into the lens?
 Please leave a comment below so that other people can be helped in this quest!
 Unfortunately the model of filter that I first found to fit, is no longer being manufactured so I’m trying to source a new filter that I can recommend to people for this purpose.